Richmond Plaza (South) Drainage and Paving Improvements

 The majority of residents in our neighborhood absolutely do not want sidewalks constructed on our streets.
 Why is this being crammed down our throats without any consideration of residents' desires?
 The City of Bellaire voted recently that any plan for sidewalk construction must be approved by at least 50% of the affected homeowners.
 Are we not living in a democracy?
 The reasons for NOT constructing sidewalks are numerous.
 All I see in favor of sidewalks is "because the ordinance" says so.
 Safety?
 Please.
 The sidewalks will become a safety hazard within 5 years when tree roots and soils expansion break them apart.
 Then it becomes the homeowner responsibility to maintain them.
 Thanks but I have enough expenses maintaining my property, I don't need this added burden thrown at me by the city.
 The negative impacts of installing sidewalks will far outlive their usefulness.
 They will be a burden, nuisance, eyesore, contribute to global warming, reduce solar heat absorption, kill trees, the list goes on... this is just a bad and foolish project, especially when no-one has any say in the matter.

-JeffD asked 4 months agoThank you for sharing your comments with us.
+JeffD asked about 1 year agoThank you for sharing your comments with us.
 We will share them with the project team.
 Thanks!